rgzoso/amazon-ecs-for-azure-devops-hosted-agents/README.md

 The authentication procedure for enrolling the Amazon ECS container instance into the ADO agent pool is accomplished by using a personal access token (PAT).
 There is no need to configure AWS credentials because the access to AWS resources is handled via the Amazon ECS task and task execution [Identity and Access Management (IAM)](https://aws.amazon.com/iam) roles, thus eliminating the need to configure AWS credentials in ADO.

+Alternative Authentication in Azure DevOps includes usage of Entra ID Service Principal.
+Using the Service Principal information, request Entra ID OAuth 2.0 Token which can then be used instead of the PAT.

 ### Prerequisites

 Here are the prerequisites to use this solution for your Azure Pipelines agents: